kailash-manasarovar/statement/docs/timeline/2025/january.md

 #### A child sexual abuse survivor gets retraumatized

 - I tell Paul later that it is extraordinarily common for people who have been groomed and abused as children to become retraumatized as adults and have breakdowns; specifically when their same-sex kids get to the same age they were when they were groomed by a predator.
-- I believed this is what happened to Paul to propel him into a ravaging drug addiction that took his life from him.
+- I believed this is what happened to Paul, propelling him into a ravaging drug addiction that took his life from him.
 - Paul denied the abuse and repeatedly stood up for this random man who had destroyed the relationship these boys had with their parents.
 - I told him there wasn't a planet in the universe where what Dennis had done was OK.
 - Paul was a great guy, one of the best I had thought.